AntonioFeijaoUK/www-antoniofeijao-com/docs/pages/2022-01-01-page-quotes.md

 > Infrastructure web services had to happen.

 > You cannot make a giant space company in your dorm room.
 Not today.
-And the reason is that the heavy lifting infrastructure isn't in place.
+And the reason is that the heavy-lifting infrastructure isn't in place.

 > Cultures, for better or worse, are very stable.